rsertelon/spring-gwtrpc/README.md

 </servlet-mapping>
 ```

-Then all you have to do is to declare your `RemoteServiceImpl` in your Spring configuration thanks `@Component` annotation, or via XML configuration.
+Then all you have to do is to declare your `RemoteServiceImpl` in your Spring configuration thanks to `@Component` annotation, or via XML configuration.

 ### Reverse Proxy support for Serialization Policy

-Spring GWT-RPC also provides out-of-the-box Reverse Proxy support for finding its `Serialization Policy`.
+Spring GWT-RPC also provides out-of-the-box Reverse Proxy support for helping GWT find its `Serialization Policy`.

 Suppose you have the following RP configuration: `http://my.site/hello/gwtapp -> http://localhost:8080/gwtapp`, GWT will complain about missing Serialization Policy because it will try to find it at `/hello/gwtapp/*.gwt.rpc` instead of `/gwtapp/*.gwt.rpc`.